Jasper2819/web-typography-22-23/README.md

 ## Typography

 The typography that is used for my subtitles comes from the *Brenner* family.
 I could have chosen a different font, but the Brenner font gives a lot of different styles to try out and see wich is best for wich voice.

+### Voice 1

 In the first part of the video, I use *Brenner slab* for 'voice 1'.
 This is because in this fragment, the one who is asking the questions sounds like a boss, a leader who decides what happens to the different people he chats with.
 That's why I chose to give him a strong, bold style of text.
 This way a deaf person will know that 'voice 1' is in charge and decides wheter *agent K* will get his bonus or not.
+And in the second part of the video, he is asking our main character the same questions.
+Here too is he the boss who asks the questions, and some words even have more emphasis.

+### Voice 2

 For *agent K* I've chosen to give him a skinnier, weaker text style.
 The agent is the one that's being questioned.
 The agent is the one they put in a white room with no chance to do anything but sit there.
-So he has to be obedient to his boss (or the one queestioning him).
+So he has to be obedient to his boss (or the one questioning him).
 To make the text submissive, I made is skinnier than 'voice 1' and made is italic to make the difference between the two speaking voices clearer.

 So, 'voice 1' who asks all the questions in the first fragment of the video gets *Brenner slab*, and the agent gets *Brenner sans*.
-To ake the difference bigger between the two voices, I made 'voice 2' italic, so it will be easier to understand that it is in fact the other person talking.⋅⋅
+To make the difference bigger between the two voices, I made 'voice 2' italic, so it will be easier to understand that it is in fact the other person talking.
-⋅⋅⋅The typography is used again in the second fragment of the entire video.
+The typography is used again in the second fragment of the entire video.
 Using the same typography again, the person who is wathcing will recognize this and will know wich voice is who.

 ## Nuances